onap/doc/docs/platform/architecture/index.rst

 #.
 ONAP Shared Services provides shared capabilities for ONAP modules.
 The ONAP
    Optimization Framework (OOF) provides a declarative, policy-driven approach for creating and running optimization applications like Homing/Placement, and Change Management Scheduling Optimization.
+The Security Framework uses open-source security patterns and tools, such as Istio, Ingress Gateway, oauth2-proxy, and Keycloak.
+This Security Framework makes ONAP secure external and inter-component communications, authentication and authorization.
+   Logging Framework (reference implementation PoC) supports open-source- and standard-based logging.
+It separates application log generation from log collection/aggregation/persistence/visualization/analysis; i.e., ONAP applications handle log generation only and the Logging Framework stack will handle the rest.
+As a result, operators can leverage/extend their own logging stacks.
+#.
 ONAP shared utilities provide utilities for the support of the ONAP components.

 Information Model and framework utilities continue to evolve to harmonize the topology, workflow, and policy models from a number of SDOs including